About Me

 .

 Following this, I joined the MobilityEngine team where I worked on Operations and Management (OAM) in 5G.
-To ensure a healthy QoS based on 5QI, which relies on numerous rapidly increasing or resetting "counters", I was responsible for implementing a data pipeline using TimescaleDB, Prometheus and even better, VictoriaMetrics for a time-series store.
+To ensure a healthy QoS, we relied on numerous rapidly increasing or resetting "counters", I was responsible for implementing a data pipeline using TimescaleDB, Prometheus and even better, VictoriaMetrics for a time-series store.
 I then had Grafana fetch the data both to visualise and alert on it.
 I also implemented the EFK (Elasticsearch, Fluentd, Kibana) stack to capture, search, and visualise logs.

 My philosophy for writing code is to make it concise, readable and explicit.
 The analogy I like to use is that the programmer is an author with the machine being your critic.
 When writing code, you assume a responsibility to make something the machine 'enjoys'.
 Specifications, requirements and teams are inherently fluid; strive to write code that is timeless.